KirbyDream/APi_project/README.md

 ## 2.Analysis and visualization

-After going through a little bit of cleaning, which involved dropping missing data from publishers column, we start our analysis, and answering some questions. most importantly, how popular video games got over the years.
+After going through some cleaning, which mostly involved dropping null values from the dataset, we start our analysis, and answering some questions.
+Mainly, how popular video games got over the years in term of sales

   - Which genre is the most popular?
     * Per release, sales, and region.